adeleke5140/hanashi/README.md

 ---

 **Note:** This extension does not ship with any API keys.
-You must provide your own in the appropriate file.
+You must provide your own in a `.env` file in the root directory.